LongStoryMedia/long-story-library/README.md

 # Long Story Library

-raw javaScript utility library.
+Raw javaScript utility library.
 Useful tools for javaScript developers.
 This is currently in pre-release.
 Better documentation will come soon.

 ## Installation